MukherjeeSubhasish/Facial-Recognition-Pipeline/README.md

 # Part5

+## Description of the test dataset

+The test database used in this project is the validation split of the VGGFace2 (cropped-224) dataset, downloaded from HuggingFace.

+Size of the test database:

+* Approximately 169,178 images

+* 500 unique identities

+Image properties:

+* Resolution: 224 × 224

+* Color: RGB

+* Source: Web images (uncontrolled conditions)

+## Why the 'test dataset' is significantly different?

+* Test identities were never seen during training.

+* Faces include different poses, ages, lighting conditions, and image quality distributions.

+* The model has no label-level supervision for test identities.

 ## Ideas for improvements

 I got 79% accuracy for the complete 'test' dataset with 169k images and 500 unseen labels.